-We know how insurance companies handle wrongful death claims in Georgia, as well as how to get the most for these claims.
-Call us at (404) 892-8884 and use your free consultation with our law firm to find out if you have the right to file a claim.
-If so, our Gwinnett County wrongful death attorneys can help.
+We know how insurance companies handle fatal accident claims in Georgia, as well as how to get the most for these claims.
+Call us at (404) 892-8884 and use your free consultation with our attorneys to find out if you have the right to file a claim.
+If so, our Georgia wrongful death lawyers can help.

 The sudden loss of a loved one can feel incredibly overwhelming.
 Don’t make any difficult decisions or sign any settlement agreements until you have time to process what has happened.

 You will need to inform your insurance company if you want to file a wrongful death claim.
 While it’s important not to sign any settlement agreements, you’ll likely need to give your insurance company a recorded statement of what happened.
 The at-fault party’s insurance company may contact you for a recorded statement as well; do not record anything for them until you speak to a lawyer.